The new Subway logo

 But what a waste of money and opportunity to REALLY rebrand.

-Even more, Subway continues the attempt to convince people that its food is really fresh.
+Even more, Subway continues convincing people that its food is really fresh.

 While it is surely freshly made, it still uses prepackaged chicken to be microwaved, meatballs that come a big plastic bag and are heated in a warming tray, triangle-shaped cheese, pre-sliced deli meats, and breads that come in long frozen cylinders baked in store.